 It’s Christmas again and you’ll be receiving all kinds of greetings.
 How about greeting them back with a fancy way ?
 Show off your nerdiness with this super cool Christmas Tree in Bash.

-All you need is a Linux/Unix terminal with bash installed.
-Most systems come with bash.
-So, you don’t have to install anything for this !
+All you need is a bash shell.
+Most systems have bash shell by default, so you don’t have to install anything for this !

 Here’s how it looks :